Sample Path Moderate Deviation Principle for Queues with Waiting-time Dependent Interarrival and Service Times: Introduction

 We remark that a representation similar to \eqref{eq:md_representation} can be constructed for the diffusion-scaled wait-time or workload processes (with the same centering term as the MDP), which enables us to prove the FCLT results, with the diffusion limit being either an OU process in the case of a positive centering term or a reflected OU process in the case of zero centering.
 We provide the proofs for these results in Appendix \ref{app:diffusion_approx}, which complement the studies in \cite{Whi90, BoxMJ16}.

 Our work contributes to the limited literature on moderate deviations in queueing theory.
 For general overviews of MDPs for traffic processes and their connections to large deviations and central limit theorems, see \cite{wischik2001, GCW04, ShW95}.
-Sample-path MDPs have been established in several settings: GI/GI/1 queues \citep{Puh99}, cumulative fluid processes with many exponential on–off sources \citep{majewski2007}, workload processes in stochastic fluid queues with long-range dependent input \citep{CYZ1999}, infinite-server queues with time-varying service times modeled via shot-noise processes \citep{AP2024SNP}, GI/GI/N queues in the near Halfin–Whitt regime \citep{Puh23}, and GI/GI/1+GI queues \citep{FHP25}.
+Sample-path MDPs have been established in several settings: GI/GI/1 queues \citep{Puh99}, cumulative fluid processes with many exponential on-off sources \citep{majewski2007}, workload processes in stochastic fluid queues with long-range dependent input \citep{CYZ1999}, infinite-server queues with time-varying service times modeled via shot-noise processes \citep{AP2024SNP}, GI/GI/N queues in the near Halfin-Whitt regime \citep{Puh23}, and GI/GI/1+GI queues \citep{FHP25}.

 We also highlight several other closely related areas of the literature.
 One is the analysis of workload-dependent queues; see, for example, \cite{Har67, Cal73, Bri88, BroS92, BRBK04, BKNN11, Leg18}.
 Another is the study of the unreflected stochastic recursion given by \eqref{eq:intro_markov_chain}, commonly referred to in the literature as the “Vervaat perpetuity”; relevant results can be found in \cite{Kes73, Bra86, EmbGol94, GlaYao95, GolM01, Hor01, CBZ23}.